bbbbby-99/TGRNet-Surface-Defect-Segmentation/README.md

 # Triplet--Graph-Reasoning-Network-for-Few-shot-Metal-Generic-Surface-Defect-Segmentation
-Code and dataset of Triplet- Graph Reasoning Network for Few-shot Metal Generic Surface Defect Segmentation
+Code of Triplet- Graph Reasoning Network for Few-shot Metal Generic Surface Defect Segmentation.And the dataset we mentioned will be made public soon.